 How is the population of a port city affected by the development of its port?
-Our last proposition shows that the net effect on population is the outcome of two opposing forces: the market access effect that increases the population of the city, and the crowding-out effect that leads to a decrease in the city's population.
+The following proposition shows that the net effect on population is the outcome of three opposing forces: the market access effect that increases the population of the city, and the land use and disamenity effects that lead to a decrease in the city's population.

-Proposition 3.
+Proposition 1.
 An increase in the share of land allocated to the port in city r, F(r), decreases shipping costs $\mathbf{E}[T(r,s)]$ , thus increasing MA(r).
 Everything else fixed, an increase in MA(r) increases the population of the city (market access effect).
-At the same time, holding MA(r) fixed, an increase in F(r) decreases the share of land that can be used for production, 1 - F(r), thus decreasing the population of the city (crowding-out effect).
+Holding MA(r) fixed, an increase in F(r) decreases the share of land that can be used for production, 1 - F(r), thus decreasing the population of the city (land use effect).
+Finally, an increase in F(r) increases shipping flows, thus lowering amenities $\tilde{a}(r)$ and, everything else fixed, city population (disamenity effect).